macoj/phd/README.md

 ## Writing Science
 * Schimiel, J. (2011).
 Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.
 Oxford University Press.
+* Silvia, Paul J. How to write a lot: A practical guide to productive academic writing.
+American Psychological Association, 2007.

 ## Statistics
 * DeGroot, M. H., & Schervish, M. J. (2012).
 Probability and Statistics (4th ed.).
 Addison-Wesley.